Cole-Parsons/XKCD-Scraper-HTTP-Server/README.md

 # *XKCD Downloader & Server*

 A Go-based XKCD Scraper that evolved from a simple downloader into a full-featured tool, featuring a command-line interface, multithreaded downloads, and an HTTP server with a REST API.
 Built incrementally, it demonstrates staged development, refactoring, and feature extension.
+This Project is built around the [XKCD Comic](https://xkcd.com/) website.

 ---